Chilcone/ntm-svrt-fleuret/README.md

 **Neural Turing Machine for modelling attention.**\
 The implementation is based on https://github.com/MarkPKCollier/NeuralTuringMachine.

-1. run_tasks.py - parameter initialization and training
+run_tasks.py - parameter initialization and training\
+generate_data.py - CNN preprocession of images